riban-bw/modular/docs/rmcore.md

 At initialisation, a handler is defined for signals.
 This allows capture of signals like SIGINT, allowing clean exit from the main program loop.

+The command line is parsed for options.

 A configuration file in json format is loaded and parsed by `loadConfig()` function.

-The command line is then parsed for options.
-This allows command line parameters to override entires in the configuration file.
+`g_poly` is checked to allow it to be set by config or command line.

 The command line interface (CLI) is initialised, including loading previous sessions' history.